gbertello/dkm/README.md

       ]
     }

+# Use environment variables
+Sometimes, environment variables need to be used in dkm.json files.
+In this case, use the following syntax:

+    "variables": {
+      "SECRET": "$ENV"
+    }

 # Try the example
 The example directory contains example of our this program works, with various technologies.
 Each container can be started with the command: